glua/gm_f1atgrass/README.md

 # gm_f1atgrass
 This is the testbed for gm_voxelate, a configurable voxel module for Garrysmod.

-##Voxelate Pre-Release
-Currently this repo also houses the pre-release for gm_voxelate.
-Only windows binaries are available at the moment.

-See the [Facepunch Thread](http://facepunch.com/showthread.php?t=1466364) for more information.
+**TEST SERVER:** 45.79.111.35

 ##Installation

+**Please read.
+Voxelate is required to use this.**

 1. Download/clone repo into garrysmod/addons.

-2. Download gmsv_voxelate_win32.dll and gmcl_voxelate_win32.dll from the repo's releases page.
+2. Download the latest build of gm_voxelate from [here](https://github.com/glua/gm_voxelate/releases).
+Download gmsv_voxelate_win32.dll and gmcl_voxelate_win32.dll from the repo's releases page.
 These modules are identical, but both are required to use voxelate in singleplayer.
 Place them in garrysmod/lua/bin.

-##Usage

-Start gmod and run the gm_f1atgrass map.
-You will spawn with the VOXGUN, which can be used to place and remove blocks like you can in minecraft.
-Currently there is no way to select a different block type to place.

-##Documentation
+##Usage/Instructions

-Check the repo's wiki.
-(Thanks, Zerf!)
+See the wiki.

 ##Bugs
-Please report bugs and other problems on the repo's issues page.
+Please report bugs with Voxelate on Voxelate's issues page: https://github.com/glua/gm_voxelate/issues